neuroglia-io/K8s.Eventing/README.md

 That's it!
 Start producing events and see them being dispatched to your service's endpoint.

 #### Programatically

+Whenever one of your service needs to create a new subscription programatically, make and HTTP POST request to the 'sub' endpoint url of your namespaced broker, which is always equal to '**http://{channelName}.{namespace}.svc.cluster.{clusterName}/events/sub**' (fully qualified service name) or '**http://{channelName}/events/sub**' (namespaced service name).

 ```C#
 using (HttpClient httpClient = new HttpClient())